mattvenn/efabless_project_tool/README.md

 # Use

-    ./efabless_tool.py --list                       # list all projects along with tapeout and precheck status
+List all projects along with tapeout and precheck status:

+    ./efabless_tool.py --list

+Show only mpw and process for all projects:

+    ./efabless_tool.py --list --fields mpw,process

+Show all fields for project 1000:

+    ./efabless_tool.py --id 1000 --show

-    ./efabless_tool.py --update                     # update the cache - requires the scraping ant token
+Update the cache - requires the selenium setup, takes about 3 minutes.

+    ./efabless_tool.py --update
-    ./efabless_tool.py --get-pin                    # get max number of pins in a user project's macros (needs GitHub token)
+Get max number of pins in a user project's macros (needs GitHub token)

-    ./efabless_tool.py --list --fields mpw,process  # show only mpw and process for all projects

-    ./efabless_tool.py --id 1000 --show             # show all fields for project 1000
+    ./efabless_tool.py --get-pin

+---

-Also accepts project IDs on the standard input, so you can build pipelines like:
+Also accepts project IDs on the standard input, so you can build pipelines to answer questions like:

+How many public projects are there?

     ./efabless_tool.py --list | wc -l

-To find how many public projects there are.
-Or:
+How many successful tapeouts by me on Sky130B process?

     ./efabless_tool.py --list --fields owner,tapeout,process | grep Matt | grep Succeeded | grep 130B

-Which would show only successful tapeouts by me on Sky130B process.
+How many reram projects were selected to be manufactured?

+    ./efabless_tool.py --list --field summary,selected | grep -i reram | grep yes

 ## Get Pin